willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 - AdminSurgePortfolib
 - M365-Lighthouse
 search.appverid: MET150
-description: "For Managed Service Providers (MSPs) using Microsoft 365 Lighthouse, learn more about Lighthouse permission requirements."
+description: "For Managed Service Providers (MSPs) using Microsoft 365 Lighthouse, learn more about how permissions work in Lighthouse."
 ---

 # Overview of permissions in Microsoft 365 Lighthouse